sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Skewness And Kurtosis
 ----------------------------------------

-Below is a sample workflow that contains Skewness And Kurtosis processor in Fire Insights.
+Below is a sample workflow that contains Skewness And Kurtosis processor in Sparkflows.
 It demonstrates the usage of Skewness And Kurtosis node to identify Skewness (measure of symmetry) and Kurtosis (measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution) in the selected columns.

 It does the following processing of data: